 IP TAKE: This community funder has a very wide range of funds that address many local needs.
 Lots of the funds are currently closed to new grantees.
 However, some capacity building, brick and mortar projects have rolling deadlines.

 PROFILE: The Greater New Orleans Foundation (GNOF) not only funds the city of New Orleans with grants, but also the surrounding parishes of Assumption, Jefferson, Lafourche, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Tammany, Tangipahoa, Terrebonne, and Washington.
-It was established in 1983 by community leaders, and since then it has grown from $4 million in assets to more than $319 million under management today.
+It seeks to “help create a resilient, sustainable, vibrant community in which individuals and families flourish and the special character of our region is preserved, celebrated, and supported.”
+The foundation was established in 1983 by community leaders, and since then it has grown from $4 million in assets to more than $319 million under management today.
 There are over 700 donor funds at GNOF and is the largest philanthropic organization in Southeast Louisiana.

 This funder played a huge role in rebuilding New Orleans after Hurricane Katrina, drawing in more donors than ever before and establishing its $25 million Community Revitalization Fund.
 It was highly involved after the oil rig explosion in 2010 as well and created the Gulf Coast Spill Fund in response.
 To prevent other disasters for the 44 percent of residents who live in threatened coastal areas, it created the Coastal 5+1 Initiative to find solutions for economic, coastal planning, and environmental issues.